stefrie/reading-notes/README.md

 - Replace negative self-talk with reminders of what is motivating me to succeed
 - Think of one way I can reframe and view the problem from a different perspective

-## What I've Learned So Far
-  - GitHub Markdown
-  - Using GitHub Pages

 ### Table of Contents
   - [Code 102: Class 1](markdown.md)